stevenkissack/stevokk.github.io/_pages/crypto-resources.md

 # Question 3: What do I need to invest?

 You'll need to have some tools in your arsenal, first of all you need a way to move your money from fiat currencies such as USD & GBP to crpytocurrenices.
-This is ironically the slowest part due to financial regulation, so make sure you get this going straight away and verfiy so you're not limited when the next market dip occurs!
+This is ironically the slowest part due to financial regulation, so make sure you get this going straight away and verify so you're not limited when the next market dip occurs!

 [Coinbase*](https://www.coinbase.com/){:target="_blank"}